Property Testing

 One common pattern when doing property testing is letting the property testing framework come up with a sequence of actions, and performing those.
 This approach lets you test more complex interactions.

 The way this works is that you create an enum that holds possible actions.
-These actions can be anything, for example if you are testing a data structure you might mimick the public interface of the data structure.
-If you are testing a REST API, this struct would mimick the API endpoints that you want to test.
+These actions can be anything, for example if you are testing a data structure you might mimic the public interface of the data structure.
+If you are testing a REST API, this struct would mimic the API endpoints that you want to test.

 You allow the property testing framework to generate a list of these actions, and then you run them.